ctrohin/jstream/README.md

 pip install jstreams
 ```
 ## Changelog
-### v2025.3.3
+### v2025.4.1
-Improvements:
+#### BREAKING CHANGES
+Since version **v2025.4.1** **jstreams** has been refactored to use naming conventions in compliance with **PEP8**.
+As such, any projects depending on **jstreams** must be updated to use the **snake_case** naming convention for members and functions, instead of the **mixedCase** used until this version.

+#### Improvements
-- Classes using attribute injection using *resolveDependencies* and *resolveVariables* no longer need the dependencies declared ahead of time
+- Classes using attribute injection using *resolve_dependencies* and *resolve_variables* no longer need the dependencies declared ahead of time
-- *Dependency* and *Variable* classes used for injecting dependencies have now the *isOptional* flag, which will use the *find* injection mechanism instead of the *get* mechanism.
+- *Dependency* and *Variable* classes used for injecting dependencies have now the *is_optional* flag, which will use the *find* injection mechanism instead of the *get* mechanism.
 - Dependency injection profiles: you can now specify profiles for each provided component.
-In order to activate a profile, you can use the `injector().activateProfile(profile)` call.
+In order to activate a profile, you can use the `injector().activate_profile(profile)` call.
 This versions adds the following features:
 - stream collectors
     - the *Stream* class has been enriched with the *collectUsing* method to transform/reduce a stream
     - the *Collectors* class has been added containing the following collectors:
-        - toList - produces a list of the elements of the stream
+        - to_list - produces a list of the elements of the stream
-        - toSet - produces a set of the elements of the stream
+        - to_set - produces a set of the elements of the stream
-        - groupingBy - produces a dictionary of the stream with the grouping value as key and a list of elements as values
+        - grouping_by - produces a dictionary of the stream with the grouping value as key and a list of elements as values
-        - partitioningBy - produces a dictionary of the string with True/False as key (as returned by the given condition) and a list of elements as values
+        - partitioning_by - produces a dictionary of the string with True/False as key (as returned by the given condition) and a list of elements as values
         - joining - produces a string from all elements of the stream by joining them with the given separator
-- argument injection via the *injectArgs* decorator.
+- argument injection via the *inject_args* decorator.
 See usage below in the *Attribute and argument injection* section.
-- the ability to retrieve all dependencies of a certain type using the *allOfType* and *allOfTypeStream* methods.
+- the ability to retrieve all dependencies of a certain type using the *all_of_type* and *all_of_type_stream* methods.
 This method is useful when multiple dependecies that implement the same parent class are provided, for cases where you have multiple validators that can be dynamically provided.
 - a simple state management API
 ```python
 class ValidatorInterface(abc.ABC):